TEENet-io/multisig-client/README.md

 # Files

-`interface.go` - Interface for wallet.
+`interface.go` - Interface arrangement for wallet implementation.

 `net.go` - Operator to communicate with remote server.
 Do `Sign()` and `GetPubKey()` network requests.